 The Salesforce.com Foundation provides free and/or deeply discounted licenses to certain categories of organizations such as 501(c)(3) corporations and B corporations.

-Microsoft CRM – There is only one edition of Microsoft Dynamics CRM Online.
+Microsoft CRM – There is currently only one edition of Microsoft Dynamics CRM Online.
 The subscription cost is $44 per user per month.
 A 12 month commitment is required, but billing can be monthly.
 The subscription auto-renews at the end of the subscription term.